MattWilcox/MattWilcox/README.md

 ## Work related info...

 I work at a small design agency, starting as a "front end" person back when that meant "take a photoshop visual and turn that into HTML and CSS".
+Before responsive design and iPhones.

 I'm self-taught, and my role has expanded to cover almost everything required on a technical side, including: